 Cognitive

 The ability to interpret the task and environment such that tasks can be effectively and efficiently executed even where there exists environmental and/or task uncertainty.
 The ability to interpret human commands delivered in natural language or gestures.
-The ability to interpret the function and interrelationships between different objects in the environment and understand how to use or manipulate them.
+The ability to interpret the function and interrelationships between different elements in the environment and understand how to use or manipulate them.
 The ability to plan and execute tasks in response to high-level commands.
 The ability to work interactively with people as if like a person.
 Currently, different aspects and faculties of the Cognitive Ability as a whole have different degrees of maturity and pose different challenges.
 Attempting to combine these differences into a single rating or overarching target is likely to lead to invalid or misleading conclusions.
 The assessment of cognitive ability is therefore divided into several components or faculties.
 The assumption is that the cognitive ability of a system can be assembled and described more accurately by referring to a mixture of component abilities.

 Action